I am an artist, writer and designer with skills in both digital and traditional mediums.

 Artist Statement

 For decades my visual art and poetry has explored themes of women, nature and healing.
-After a transformative period studying media design and enduring the pandemic, I’m reviving my work with more focus on nature’s biodiversity and expression through the elements.
+After a transformative period studying and working in media design, I’m reviving my work with a renewed focus on nature’s biodiversity and expression through the elements.
+From detailed illustrations, to canvases of playful colour relationships, I’m grateful for every day I can share my creativity.

-Along with my artistic work, I’m an urban gardener and lover of music.
+Along with my artistic work, I’m an urban gardener, student of biodiversity, and lover of music.

 My homebase is London Ontario, Canada.